* Commissioned by the BBC,both were devised & written by "Paddington Bear" author Michael Bond. ( "author-pre herbs" page )

 The Herbs and The Adventures of Parsley Classic BBC kid's animation by Michael Bond

-On this page.....
-A brief introduction to the series,how you can contribute and some site information.
+On this page .....
+A brief introduction to the series,and how they differ.
+Plus some site information,and your input

 If you have any questions or anything you'd like to add to the site then please do.

-There's an email link on the Home page (where you might also like to take pity on the under-used Guestbook)
+There's an email link at the bottom of the home page menu (where you might also like to take pity on the under-used Guestbook)

 All friendly correspondance is guaranteed a friendly reply.And I look forward to hearing from you.